article background

 9. Can sprays or hisses once opened

-The bottom line on fridge & freezer temperatures
+The bottom line on fridge and freezer temperatures

 Other helpful tips include:

-• Avoid keeping the fridge door open for prolonged periods
+• Avoid keeping the fridge door open unnecessarily

-• Cover liquids stored in the fridge because these items release moisture, which makes the compressor work more
+• Cover liquids stored in the fridge because these items release moisture, causing the compressor to work harder

-• Regularly check your fridge and freezer’s temperatures and adjust the thermostat accordingly
+• Regularly check fridge and freezer temperatures and adjust the thermostat when required

-• Defrost your fridge and freezer regularly to avoid frost build-up, which decreases the energy efficiency of the appliance.
-Although many refrigerators now come with a frost-free feature, which automatically defrosts it for you.
+• Defrost fridge and freezer regularly to avoid frost build-up, which decreases energy efficiency.
+Although many refrigerators now come with a frost-free feature, which will automatically defrost your fridge for you.

 If you’re in the market for a new fridge, why not check out our online ratings and see what refrigerator brands are keeping Aussie consumers happy?